 We are providing mechanisms to help identify if you have any client software using the older TLS 1.0, 1.1 protocols.
 For example, the tlsDetails field within the record contents of a CloudTrail event is present for many services and will be added to the remaining services in the coming months.
 In this post, we’ll review how AWS CloudTrail Lake makes it easier to query all of the AWS CloudTrail management events and leverage the tlsDetails field to identify connections to AWS service endpoints below TLS 1.2 and 1.3.

 Enabling AWS CloudTrail Lake

 AWS CloudTrail Lake lets you write queries using SQL based syntax on your CloudTrail data.
 CloudTrail Lake can be configured to store all events across all accounts within an AWS Organization, including events from multiple regions.
-Note that CloudTrail Lake ingests CloudTrail event data from the time that the event data store is first configured.
-Therefore, it doesn’t include previous events.
+CloudTrail Lake also supports copying of an existing trail events to a CloudTrail Lake event data store which were recorded prior to event data store creation.
+This new import feature allows customers to import events from an Amazon Simple Storage Service (Amazon S3) buckets corresponding to a trail.
 Once enabled, CloudTrail Lake will begin to identify events occurring over older versions of TLS after the event has occurred.
 To learn more about CloudTrail Lake and how to configure the service, follow this post.